holycrap872/ucls-ms-intro-to-cs/CourseMaterials/06_computer_hardware/01_computer_dissection/lesson_plan.md

     - Show Moore's law chart again
     - Periods of Kilo, Mega, Giga
 - Storage
-    - Take apart floppy disk
+    - Rip apart floppy disk
     - What do you see?
     - How do you think it works?
         - Where are the 1's and 0's?